 Under the “Lessons” tab, you’ll find Core Lessons and Electives.

-Each of these core lessons are broken into subject based on grammar and/or vocab.
+Each of these core lessons is broken into subjects based on grammar and/or vocab.
 Just click into any of these lessons that you might want to review and you’ll get some PowerPoint slides to click through.
-They’re not the prettiest, but they get the job done.

-These lessons aren’t particularly special compared to something you could find elsewhere so it’s not a big deal if you stop your membership and lose access, but it is nice to be able to reference the material you might’ve been working on in class that day.
+These lessons aren’t particularly special compared to something you could find elsewhere, but it is nice to be able to reference the material you might’ve been working on in class that day.

 Then we have Electives.
 Same layout and all, just some fun vocab to help you express yourself in your sessions if you’re looking for pure conversational practice.